quantropi/qispace-sdk-code-samples/c/sequr_util/README.md

     - Ubuntu 22.04 and RaspberryPI:  `sudo apt-get install libcjson-dev libcurl4-openssl-dev`
     - Ubuntu 24.04: `sudo apt-get install libcjson-dev libcurl4-gnutls-dev`
-    - MacOS:  `brew install curl cjson`
+    - MacOS Intel and M1:  `brew install curl cjson`

-2. Install QiSpace Qeep SDK.
-If you do not have one, please contact Quantropi Inc.
+2. Contact Quantropi to get the latest QiSpace QEEP SDK libraries.

-     Copy & paste the `lib` into `libqeep` at the top of this repository according to your building environment.
+     Copy & paste all the contents from `lib` folder into `libqeep` at the top of this repository according to the building platform.

-3. Have your qispace meta config `.json` file from Quantropi Inc. If you do not have one, please contact Quantropi Inc.
+3. Get the `qispace_meta.json` config file from Quantropi Inc. If you do not have one, please contact Quantropi Inc.

-## **Overview**

-- **SEQUR**: Demonstrates the use of **SEQUR API to decode arbitrary QiSpace Enterprise payloads** using either a pre-loaded or QiSpace-REST-API-retrieved subscriber key (subkey).
-- **QEEP**: Demonstrates use of **QEEP API for encryption/decryption**
-- **PQRND**: Demonstrates use of **PQRND API for generating Pseudo Quantum Random Data** with either pre-loaded Quantum Entropy (QE) or QiSpace-REST-API-retrieved QE.

-## **Build Demos**
+## **Build Demo**

+To build the demo based on the building environment which library you will need is mentioned below and the run command.

-1. Ubuntu: "libqeep-gcc-x64.a" required
+1. Ubuntu:

+    Library: `libqeep-gcc-x64.a`

-    `make`
+    Run Command: `make`

-2. RaspberryPI: "libqeep-rpigcc64-aarch64.a" required
+2. RaspberryPI:

+    Library: `libqeep-rpigcc64-aarch64.a`

-    `make`
+    Run Command: `make`

-3. Mac Intel: "libqeep-clang-x64.a" required
+3. Mac Intel:

+    Library:`libqeep-clang-x64.a`

-    `make`
+    Run Command: `make`

-4. Mac M1: "libqeep-clang-arm64mac.a" required
+4. Mac M1:

+    Library: `libqeep-clang-arm64mac.a`

-      `make MAC_M1=1`
+    Run Command: `make MAC_M1=1`

-## **Run Demos**
+## **Run Demo**

+We have four different demos showing the functionality of QiSpace QEEP available.

-1. **Generate key demo:**
+1. **Generate key demo**

-    `key`: Variable length keys for both classical symmetric ciphers and quantum-safe ciphers such as AES and QEEP.
+    We support variable length key generation for both classical symmetric ciphers and quantum-safe ciphers such as AES and QEEP.

     - Execute the `demo_sequr_key_gen` with the below arguments: